🎄 For the frame, it's on the house! With the code : CADREOFFERT2024 🎄

 Are you considering purchasing a pop art sculpture?

-Pop art sculptures are very popular today.
+Pop art sculptures are highly popular today.
 The style has evolved since its beginnings in the 1960s, but it still reinterprets and develops the themes and codes created by the movement's pioneers.
+For more than 60 years, artistic trends have evolved significantly, and artists continuously create innovative works that honor the past and forge new paths.

 Read more